 - a.
 The Contractor will make every effort to seek Parental Consent to share confidential information with DOH during the contract period; the Contractor shall seek this consent from all newly enrolled participants within the first three home visits.
 Consent form(s) are available on the Home Visiting page at DCYF.wa.gov. - b.
-Parental Consents for voluntary services and confidential data sharing may be combined. - c.
+Parental Consents for voluntary services and data sharing may be combined. - c.
 Participants who do not provide consent to share confidential information remain eligible to receive home visiting services.
 Non-confidential program data reporting is still required for these participants. - d.
 For those participants who consent to share confidential information, the Contractor shall send to DOH the list of participants by client ID and their consent status (e.g., Yes or No) on at least a monthly basis and no later than 6 business days after the close of the prior month.
-For those participants who consent to share confidential data, Contractor will enter confidential data in Flo.